Judith Billings

-Judith M. Billings (born July 1943) served as a judge for the Utah Court of Appeals from 1987 to 2008 and is a current Adjunct Professor for the S.J.
+Judith M. Billings (July 1943 – April 2, 2025) was an American judge for the Utah Court of Appeals from 1987 to 2008 and was a adjunct professor for the S.J.
 Quinney College of Law at the University of Utah.
-In addition, she still works as an active senior judge, mediator, arbitrator and a faculty member of the National Judicial College.
+In addition, she still worked as an active senior judge, mediator, arbitrator and a faculty member of the National Judicial College.
+She died April 2, 2025, at the age of 81.

 Early life and education

 Born and raised in Utah, Billings earned a B.A. in English from The University of Utah in 1965.
 Billings graduated magna cum laude and was a member of Phi Beta Kappa.
 Following her undergraduate education at the University of Utah Billings obtained a J.D. from the S.J.
 Quinney College of Law at the University of Utah in 1977.
 In law school she was an Associate Editor of Law Review and a member of the Order of the Coif.
 Billings earned her L.L.M. at University of Virginia Law School in 1990.